Wastopia/w2pia-core/README.md

-# Waste2Earn - Garbage Sort&Collect Game 🗑️
+# W2pia - Garbage Sort&Collect Game 🗑️

 ![Waste2Earn Logo](logo.png)

-Welcome to Waste2Earn, an engaging game where you take on the role of a responsible citizen tasked with collecting falling garbage from the sky and sorting it into the right bins.
+Welcome to W2pia, an engaging game where you take on the role of a responsible citizen tasked with collecting falling garbage from the sky and sorting it into the right bins.
 Your goal is to promote environmental awareness and proper waste disposal! 🌍

 ## Game Overview 🎮

-Trashformers is a 2D game developed using the Pygame library in Python.
+W2pia is a 2D game developed using the Pygame library in Python.
 It combines fast-paced action with educational elements to deliver an entertaining experience while highlighting the importance of recycling. 🚀

 ## How to Play 🕹️